hernanponcedeleon/Dat3M/README.md

 ```
 java -jar porthos/target/porthos-2.0.5-jar-with-dependencies.jar -s <source> -scat <CAT file> -t <target> -tcat <CAT file> -i <program file> [options]
 ```
 DARTAGNAN supports programs written in the .litmus or .bpl (Boogie) formats.
-For PORTHOS, programs shall be written in the .bpl format.
+For PORTHOS, programs shall be written in the .pts format which is explained [here](pts.md).

 C programs can be converted to Boogie using the following script:
 ```